MicrosoftDocs/query-docs/query-languages/dax/userobjectid-function-dax.md

 ## Return value

-The current user's Object ID from Azure AD for Power BI or Azure Analysis Services models or SID for SQL Server Analysis Services models.
+The current user's Object ID from Microsoft Entra ID for Power BI or Azure Analysis Services models or SID for SQL Server Analysis Services models.